 Historic Routes and Past Pathways

-Working with parish councils and local community groups will prompt a sense of ownership and pride in the selected routes and therefore play a substantial role in promoting and preserving the routes in the future.
+Through working with parish councils and local community groups the Historic Routes and Past Pathways team will promote a sense of ownership and pride in the new trails.
+It is hoped that this will enable the local communities to play a substantial role in promoting and preserving the trails in the future.

-Gareth Owen – OPOF Interpretation and Outreach Officer, New Forest National Park Authority
+Gareth Owen, Archaeologist, Recreation Management and Learning, New Forest National Park Authority

 Tel: 01590 646652 Mobile: 07880 383988 email: email@example.com